CHANGE LOG

 Control Interface

-Skydio X10D implements the Robotics and Autonomous Systems - Air (RAS-A) MAVLink Control Link Interoperability Profile (IOP).
-RAS-A is a MAVLink dialect with some extensions to accommodate autonomous systems and the capabilities they provide.
-Related efforts, e.g. RAS-G, have no relationship to MAVLink.
+Skydio X10D MH implements the Robotics and Autonomous Systems - Air (RAS-A) MAVLink Control Link Interoperability Profile (IOP).
+RAS-A is a MAVLink dialect with extensions to accommodate autonomous systems and their capabilities.
+There are related efforts, e.g. RAS-G, that have no relationship to MAVLink.
 RAS-A also includes standardization around video, e.g., protocols, codecs, and metadata.
-X10D supports RAS-A protocol version 1.2.
+X10D supports RAS-A protocol version 1.2, along with additional custom messages that extend its functionality beyond the standard.
+There are also some known deviations from RAS-A, enumerated below.

 Text